Sociological and legal perspectives on families

 The project “Family Models in Germany” (FAMOD) examines life in different family forms.
-Therefore, both parents and children are taking part in the survey.
+Therefore, both parents and children have taken part in the survey.

 The collaborative and interdisciplinary research project is carried out by sociologists of the University of Duisburg-Essen and jurists of the University of Marburg.